 The only songs on the album that come off as corny to me are “my hair” and “love language,” and it’s almost completely to blame on the instrumentals.
 While I do enjoy Ariana’s performance on “my hair,” the jazzy production (especially the guitar) sounds cheap and Splice loop-esque.
 I could not get past the strings on “love language” after my first listen.
 They annoy me so much that I’m completely fine with ignoring the song as a whole and happily moving forward to the title track.

 The final track of the album, “pov,” is frustrating to me.
 The opening verse is one of the best moments on the album because of the beautiful vocal melodies and sparse instrumental, but the song quickly loses its charm after the first chorus.
 I would have preferred if the drums had stayed minimal, as they do in the album opener, “shut up.”
-Though it would serve as a fine intro, I personally find no use for “pov” outside of that.
+Though it would serve as a fine intro, I personally find no use for “shut up” outside of that.
 It’s a bit gimmicky for me, and I don’t find it very cute or funny.
 It also foreshadows Ariana’s string fetish, which finds its way into the production of nearly every track on the album.

 Overall, I’d consider the album “Positions” to be a continuation of “thank u, next’s” disappointment off of “Sweetener.”
 While both “thank u, next” and “positions” have a share of good tracks, neither have the wide range of moods, instrumental spectrum or vocal performances that “Sweetener” showcased.
 Not to mention that “Positions“ begins and ends with fairly lackluster moments.